Course (Unit) Overload

 For the Fall and Spring semesters, the maximum number of units allowed per term is 18 units for undergraduates and credential students and 15 units for graduate students.
 In order to be considered to carry more than the maximum units allowed, a student must be eligible by having both a grade-point average for the previous term of 3.0 or better and an overall grade-point average of 3.0 or better.
 Additional units may be added only during the late registration period, if classes remain open and the overload is approved.
 Additional registration fees must be paid and holds must be cleared prior to submitting a request to overload for processing.

 During the Winter Intersession, the maximum number of units allowed per term term is 4 units and there is no overload option.
 During the Summer term, only fourteen (14) max units will be allowed for the term, with seven (7) max units per session, for both undergraduates and graduates.
 Summer term will consist of two, five (5) week sessions (also known as 6W1 and 6W2) and one ten (10) week session (also known as 10W).

 To request an overload, permission from the instructor and department chair of the class and the college dean of the student's major is required.
-Once Late Registration begins, use the Permission Request link in the Student Center to submit a request.
+Once the fourth week of Open Enrollment begins, use the Permission Request process to submit a request.
 Click here to view Registration Dates.